superfaceai/docs/docs/guides/comlink-profile-multiple-providers.md

 ## Example

-We will use a familiar use case, sending an email to demonstrate this.

-We want to do this using two different services, [Resend](https://resend.com) and [SendGrid](https://sendgrid.com).
+We will use a familiar use case, sending an email to demonstrate this using two different services, [Resend](https://resend.com) and [SendGrid](https://sendgrid.com).

 ### Set up providers